DevStuffzz/Gluten/README.md

 4. Run the code in the bin folder

 # Legal
-You must contain a copy of LICENSE.txt somewhere in your distribution Free to use, as long as you mention that the game is made with Gluten Will always be free, no matter how much money your game makes This software is licensed under Apache, and may be modified
+You must contain a copy of LICENSE.txt somewhere in your distribution.
+Free to use, as long as you mention that the game is made with Gluten.
+Will always be free, no matter how much money your game makes.
+This software is licensed under Apache, and may be modified

 # Credits